Diphosphate—glycerol phosphotransferase

-Thus, the two substrates of this enzyme are diphosphate and glycerol, whereas its two products are phosphate and glycerol 1-phosphate.
+The enzyme characterised from mammals converts glycerol to glycerol 1-phosphate by transferring a phosphate group from pyrophosphoric acid.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is diphosphate:glycerol 1-phosphotransferase.
 Other names in common use include PPi-glycerol phosphotransferase, and pyrophosphate-glycerol phosphotransferase.